OleksandIadvigun/drugstore/docs/UserStory.md

     updatedAt
     """

+  Scenario: As a user I should get price items by products ids
+    When send Get Request with ids
+    Then receive response with response body equal to price items with:
+    """
+    id = ids
+    """

   Scenario: As a user I should create invoice
     Given previously created order
     When send Post request with order id